Nathan4pg/flutter_flavors_demo/README.md

 A monorepo that builds two different applications.
 One app is the Simpsons Character Viewer, the other is The Wire Character Viewer.

-## Running the app locally
+## Running Different Flavors in VS Code

-To run the different variations of the app, be sure to go to the Run and Debug tab on the left in VS Code.
-There you can select the dropdown at the top and choose between "Launch simpsons" and "Launch the_wire".
+To run the different variations of the app, be sure to open VS Code > Run and Debug tab on the left in VS Code (Shift + CMD + D) > dropdown at the top.
+In said dropdwon you can choose between "Launch simpsons" and "Launch the_wire".

-### Run the apps via command line
+### Running Different Flavors in Terminal

 flutter run --target lib/main_simpsons.dart --flavor simpsons flutter run --target lib/main_the_wire.dart --flavor the_wire